CoderCat55/HearMeMioConnect/README.md

         get the gesturename  from user
             triggers realtime data getting using mioconnect for a specified time then saves data to shared memory

-Thank for your time now.
-❌ Issue 5: STILL BROKEN - Circular Buffer Logic
-I need the complete code for  def get_recent_data_from_shared_mem(stream_buffer, stream_index, window_seconds=1.0):

-So as I understand I already have a function for getting myos names I just need to get them right?
-I need to know myos names after connection before data acquisition starts.
-I cannnot do anyhting without my myo names are present.
-What if we have a function in myodriver for getting device names and we call it when needed.
-Issue 7 is also related
-I need the code changes for this.
-Where to change in which file. what are deleted in each file.

-Look at my code again
-detailly list all the other changes needed

 Please really read all the code.
 Do not make assumptions while answering.
 While giving ansswers include the chain of thought, why did you make that assumption, which part of thee code leads you to that?
 If you are not sure about how something works just tell me.